PokemonHacker1337/HackedFlashGames/README.md

 Q: How do you crack Flash games?

 A: Well, a lot of them will be different as there are multiple ways that the game may be protected.
 There are games like Super Mario 63 where they have very little, except they will have a thing at the loading screen saying where the game came from and that's it.
 There are games like Learn to Fly 2 and Learn to Fly Idle where the protection is a bit more obvious, like the game can still be played, but there are limitations, like certain upgrades are unobtainable unless you are at the developer's website, or there is a limit on how far you may go in the story, or certain modes are unusable except at the developers website (like insane difficulty in Age of War 2).
-Then there are the most severe ones, like Nitrome games where the game will flat out say that you are not allowed to play the game anywhere, except from their website.
+Then there are the most severe ones, like Nitrome games where the game will flat out say that you are not allowed to play the game anywhere, except from their website (note: I will not personally host Nitrome games as that can legally be problematic).
 This depends on how they implement it.
 Some may have a website whitelist (allow list) where you can only play the game if it if specifically on the whitelist.
 You could simply get around that by adding your website's name to the whitelist.
 Some games (especially popular with Kongregate) have a check that sees if the game is being ran on Kongregate or not, and how to handle the game in each case (like the game may have ads if they aren't on Kongregate and no ads if they are on Kongregate).
 An easy way around this is to swap the rules around so it pretends that all non Kongregate websites are Kongregate websites instead.
 Those are just a few of many examples that I've seen while doing this.

 Q: How did you make X hack?